Question 1: How Can the Ombudsman Help with Parole Issues?

-You may visit the Department’s Division of Adult Parole Operations website at:
+You may visit the Department’s Division of Adult Parole Operations website.

 Question 3: How Do I Contact a Parole Region Headquarters Office?

-If you have any questions or need assistance, please contact one of the headquarters offices listed below:
+If you have any questions or need assistance, please contact one of the regional offices or units.

 Question 4: I moved to a different county after my son/daughter went to prison?
 Why does he/she have to report to the parole office where we used to live?